Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Philadelphia and its opponents have gone over the current 48-point total in four of seven games this season.

-- Detroit's games have gone over 48 points in two opportunities this season.
+- Detroit and its opponents have combined to score more than 48 points in two games this season.

-- The combined points per game average of the two teams, 41, is 7.0 points fewer than Sunday's over/under.
+- The two teams combine to score 41 points per game, 7.0 less than the total in this contest.

 - This contest's over/under is 7.0 points fewer than the 55 these two squads combine to give up per game in 2020.

-- Eagles games this season feature an average total of 50.0 points, a number 2.0 points higher than Sunday's over/under.

-- The 47.7 PPG average total in Lions games this season is 0.3 points fewer than this game's over/under.
+- The 48 total in this game is 0.3 points above the 47.7 average total in Lions games this season.

 Eagles stats and trends